jchook/stega/packages/core/docs/functions/extractDataFromImage.md

 Extracts hidden data from an image's RGBA colorspace data.
 This is the inverse of embedDataInImage.

-Note that the supplied array is not modified.
+The supplied rgba array is not modified.

 #### Parameters